 - Making the content easy to crawl and index

-By following the above tips, you can streamline a reliable featured snippet strategy that will reward your site with better visibility and trust factor.
-But of course, it takes patience to earn and maintain a featured snippet for your target keywords.
+Following the above tips, you can streamline a reliable featured snippet strategy that will reward your site with better visibility and trust.
+But it takes patience to earn and maintain a featured snippet for your target keywords.

 Earning a featured snippet provides a sheer number of opportunities for your brand.
-You can also outperform the competition by ranking on position zero, thereby boosting your site authority to your target consumers.
+You can also outperform the competition by ranking at position zero, boosting your site authority to your target consumers.

 You should consult an experienced SEO agency or consultant for the best results in achieving this.